The “low dose” marijuana consumption strategy is quickly becoming mainstream.

 It is also important to consider the strain of marijuana you’re using.
 Indica strains are usually associated more with sedative properties, while sativa strains can be more energizing.
-You can learn more about the differences between the two HERE.
+Learn even more about the differences between indica and sativa marijuana strains.

 Learn More about Marijuana